bodkin-fletcher/sapwood/development-log.md

   - DataTransformer with various transformation options
   - DataValidator with validation rules and result display
 - Added dataApi service for communication with backend
+- Implemented TGDF utility service with conversion logic for all data types

 #### Backend
 - Created data.js routes file with endpoints for: